camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/40-script-task.html.md

 </scriptTask>
 ```

-The value of the scriptFormat attribute must be a name that is compatible with the JSR-223 (scripting for the Java platform).
-If you want to use a (JSR-223 compatible) scripting engine, it is necessary to add the corresponding jar to the classpath and use the appropriate name.
+The value of the scriptFormat attribute must be a name that is compatible with the JSR-223
+(scripting for the Java platform).
+If you want to use a (JSR-223 compatible) scripting engine, it is
+necessary to add the corresponding jar to the classpath and use the appropriate name.

+For general information about scripting in the process engine please see the [user
+guide](ref:/guides/user-guide/#process-engine-scripting).

 <div class="alert alert-info">
   <strong>Supported Script Languages:</strong>
   <p>
     camunda BPM should work with most of the JSR-223 compatible script engine implementations.
     We test integration for Groovy, Java Script, JRuby and Jython.
 See also: <a href="ref:/guides/user-guide/#introduction-third-party-libraries-process-engine">Third Party Dependencies</a>
   </p>
 </div>